BrianWill/byteschool/markdown/os/Linux system calls for files.md

 The storage of a partition is divided into chunks called ***blocks***.
 The size of a block depends on the partition, but typical sizes include 512 bytes, 4kB, 8kB, 16kB, and 32kB.

- - When a file is opened, each block we read or write has its own *buffer*, OS memory allocated to store bytes.
+ - When a file is opened, for each block we read or write, a *buffer* (a chunk of memory) is allocated in the OS's memory.
  - When we read a file, bytes are copied from the partition blocks to OS buffers, and then bytes are copied from the buffers to our process.
  - Likewise, when we write a file, bytes are copied from our process to OS buffers, and then bytes are copied from the buffers to the partition blocks.